Rules and Regulations

 8.2.4 The Agency may periodically prescribe a set of standard reporting forms and instructions to be used by each sports lottery agent for filing the weekly, monthly, and quarterly reports.

 8.2.5 Each sports lottery agent and technology provider, unless specifically exempted by the Agency, shall conduct its sports lottery operations to meet the minimum requirements set forth in the Agency's Minimum Internal Control Standards (MICS).

-11.3.
-If the licensee desires a hearing, it shall provide the agency with a written statement within ten days of receipt of the notice which contains the following:
+11.3 If the licensee desires a hearing, it shall provide the agency with a written appeal within ten days of receipt of the notice which contains the following: